RamazanAtalay/devops-exercises/README.md

 ## Credits

-Thanks to all of our amazing [contributors](https://github.com/bregman-arie/devops-exercises/graphs/contributors) who make it easy for everyone to learn new things :)
+Thanks to all of our amazing contributors

 Logos credits can be found [here](credits.md)